 Abnormal Vaginal Bleeding, Causes and Treatment Options

-While abnormal bleeding may indicate that something is wrong, some irregular bleeding can be normal at certain stages of life.
+While abnormal bleeding may indicate that something is wrong, some irregular bleeding women experience can be normal at certain stages of life.
 For instance, girls ages 9-15 might experience some abnormal bleeding while their menstrual cycles are just getting started.
 Additionally, as women approach the age of menopause their cycles may get longer or they may skip a period once in a while.
+Vaginal bleeding is considered abnormal in postmenopausal women.
+Women who are taking combined estrogen and progesterone hormone therapy may experience some light, irregular vaginal bleeding during the first few months of this treatment.
 These are both examples of times when women’s monthly cycles are adjusting to their fluctuating levels of hormones.

 Sometimes abnormal bleeding can signal a more serious problem.
 Some common causes include: